 The top fast casual restaurants appeal to the growing consumer demand for meals that are quick, inexpensive, and healthier than traditional fast food fare.
 Increasingly, consumers seek healthy meal options they can grab on their lunch break without breaking the bank.
 That’s why it is no surprise many new fast casual restaurants are among the fastest-growing restaurant chains in the industry.

 The Washington Post notes that the average receipt at a fast casual restaurant rings up between $9 and $13 dollars, compared with $5 at a traditional fast food chain.
 Many fast casual chains offer bowls filled with noodles, vegetables, and grains, while others sell food that’s vegan and gluten-free.
-For just a few dollars more than a fast-food burger, diners can get more diverse menu options.
-Those often include seasonal, farm- to-table fast casual food sourced locally through partnerships with regional farms.
-We also cannot overlook that fast casual burger chains represent a significant portion of the fast casual market share, which is unsurprising since they typically feature premium ingredients as well.
+For just a few dollars more than a fast-food burger, diners can get more diverse menu options that often include seasonal, farm-to-table food sourced locally through local and regional farms.

-The value for healthier and broader choices appeals to the millennial cohort in their 20s and 30s, and that preference is what leads many fast casual trends.
+The value of healthier and broader choices appeals to the millennial cohort in their 20s and 30s, and that preference is what leads many fast casual trends.
 Technomic shows that 84 percent of millennials order from a restaurant at least once a week — far more than other generations.
-They also visit fast casual restaurants 2 percent to 5 percent more often than the general population.

 New fast casual Restaurant Locations are Opening